 Here’s a gent who should be wearing pants at his navel.
 It just messes with his body proportions and shows how short his vest is.

 You see what I mean?
 Right now, you’re probably liking the look but you probably don’t have the thousands of dollars to buy those handmade garments.
 That’s okay, because there’s another way to get them!
-Just get a waist size bigger and pant size longer than what you’re used to, and BAM!
+Just get a waist size bigger than what you’re used to, and BAM!
 High waisted trousers.

 Those brown fleck ones from GAP are a great example.
 The flecked pattern really gives it a vintage feel, which is one of my main inspirations behind my style!
 Its almost 1940s-1950s, which was what the designer (David Hart) had in mind.
 If your resulting tie is too long (since now you have a high-rise), just tuck it in.
-When done right, it looks more Italian and less dad.
+When done right, it looks more Italian and less dad-like.
 Just remember to wear suspenders with them!

 Here’s the main lesson: a lower rise will always have its place with jeans and other casual clothes, but when it comes to chinos, dress trousers, or suit pants, high-rise is the way to go.
 These pants are meant to drape smoothly and create straight lines through the body.
 They are meant to sit at your belly button, not four inches below and sag.
 You should only wear what flatters you, not pants that make your legs look short and throw off your body proportions.

 Thanks for reading, and I hope that you guys will try out this old school detail with your modern pieces like I have.
 Remember that there’s no shame in mixing and matching your garments, whether they’re vintage or not.
 Having high-rise trousers will definitely up your game if you want to have have a vintage-meets-modern style!

 Always a pleasure,